unihoc14/MLOPS_project_2/README.md

     docker run --rm -it my_ml_project
     ```

     During the run, you will be prompted to log in to Weights & Biases (wandb).
-If you want to use wandb for logging, make sure you have an account and your SSH key set up.
+If you want to use wandb for logging, make sure you have an account and your API Key set up, if not you have the opportunity to skip this step.

 ## Running on GitHub Codespaces